pingan8787/awesome-ai-tools/README.md

 275. [OurBabyAI](https://ourbabyai.com/) 👉 OurBabyAI.com is a unique and exciting service that utilizes advanced artificial intelligence technology to generate captivating images of your future child.
 By simply uploading photos of both parents, you can experience the joy of discovering a glimpse of your potential baby's appearance.

+276. [PHOOTO.AI](https://phooto.ai/) 👉 Transform your photos into professional-quality headshots with AI.
+Perfect for corporate and LinkedIn profiles.
+Fast, affordable, and done from the comfort of your home.

 ## 2. <a name='Writing'></a>✍️ Writing

 1. [AI Cowriter](https://ai-cowriter.com/) 👉 Write 10x faster with AI-generated autocomplete text suggestions